girishk14/neural_network/README.md

 Running the Neural Network:
 ---------------------------
-To execute the decision tree on some program, use the following command :
+To execute the neural network, use the following command :

 python driver.py arg1 arg2